-Using ASP.NET Web API has a number of advantages, but core advantages are:
+Using ASP.NET Web API has a number of advantages, but the core advantages are as follows:

-- It works the way HTTP works using standard HTTP verbs like GET, POST, PUT, DELETE, etc. for all CRUD operations
+- It supports all the HTTP features and allows all standard HTTP verbs such as GET, POST, PUT, PATCH, and DELETE to perform CRUD operations

 - It has the ability to be hosted in IIS as well as self-host outside of IIS